waqifalam/cs1531-lab01/README.md

 3. Add, commit and push the resolved merge conflict

 # Python Introduction
+Create a new branch called `python_exercises` to complete the following exercises.
+Remember to merge back into master when you are finished.
 ## 1. Hello World
 You have been introduced to python in week 1 so we will just get familiar with creating and running simple python programs.
 Python is an interpreted language so does not require and compilation like C does.
 That means executing python programs is as simple as one command.